-A good assignment is characterised by
+A good assignment is characterised by the following

-- The methods chapter is clear and concrete
+- The methodology is concrete and verifiable

-- The findings are fully justified and explored
+- The findings are clearly described

 # One thing at a time